sympower/dt-data-load-tool/docs/website/docs/plus/features/projects.md

 The `iceberg` destination will create an iceberg lake in the `_data/dev/local/lake` folder, and `duckdb` will create a database in
 `_data/dev/local/my_duckdb.duckdb`.

-You can clean up your working files with the `dlt project --profile name clean` command.
+You can clean up your working files with the `data_load_tool project --profile name clean` command.
 :::

-## 🧪 Python API to interact with dlt+ project
+## 🧪 Python API to interact with data_load_tool+ project
-You can access any dlt+ project entity or function via the Python interface.
+You can access any data_load_tool+ project entity or function via the Python interface.
 In the example below:
 ```yaml
 transformations:
   stressed_transformation: